RGA's Municipal Planning Services Representative Projects

 Role: City Planner

 Description: RGA serves as the Planning Department for the City of Sheridan, responding to public inquiries regarding interpretations of the zoning and subdivision codes, as well as responding to all land use and zoning development inquires.
 We process all land use applications, including rezoning, site development, subdivisions, variances, annexations and special use permits.
-Additionally, we mage the pre-application review process and processing of referrals from other jurisdictions.
+Additionally, we manage the pre-application review process and processing of referrals from other jurisdictions.
 We work closely with other city departments and outside review agencies to coordinate timely reviews and processing of applications, along with overseeing the facilitation of the Development Review Committee to improve inter-department communication.
-Our planners frequently prepare and present staff reports to the Planning Commission and City Council, representing the city at public hearings.
+Our planners are responsible for the preparation and presentation of staff reports to the Planning Commission and City Council, representing the city at public hearings.
 RGA planners also assist the City Manager with Enterprise Zone Administration and economic development for the city.
 Our team has also helped the city transition into a city-wide electronic record-keeping system.
 Additionally, our planners have assisted the city with grant applications and administration, securing the city over $1 million dollars in funding.

 Role: Consultant - 2015 Comprehensive Plan Update